PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-11.md

 }
 ```

-After that, I created the method `IsValid` to check if the password is meeting requirements or not.
+After that, we created the method `IsValid` to check if the password is meeting requirements or not.

 ```csharp
 private static bool IsValid(string input)